-- the gradual redeployment of our operations towards Europe (e.g. France, Germany and Switzerland), North America (United States and Canada), Australia, and Asia (e.g. Hong Kong, Singapore, the Philippines and Thailand); - the resources in place to prevent and mitigate such risks, including: - a rigorous selection procedure implemented by the Executive Committee for any country where Bouygues Construction entities do not yet have a presence, or where they have not recently carried on operations; - in some regions, a "nomadic" business model, with a temporary operation set up to execute a specific major project; - the use of protective contractual terms, and the implementation of legal, financial and insurance-based preventive measures; - requiring payment in stable currencies; - close monitoring of forecasts (made possible by the depth of our order backlog) so that we can anticipate adverse trends and reallocate our means of production to less affected markets or activities.
+- the resources in place to prevent and mitigate such risks, including: - a rigorous selection procedure implemented by the Executive Committee for any country where Bouygues Construction entities do not yet have a presence, or where they have not recently carried on operations; - in some regions, a "nomadic" business model, with a temporary operation set up to execute a specific major project; - the use of protective contractual terms, and the implementation of legal, financial and insurance-based preventive measures; - requiring payment in stable currencies; - close monitoring of forecasts (made possible by the depth of our order backlog) so that we can anticipate adverse trends and reallocate our means of production to less affected markets or activities. - reinforcing our operations in stable countries: Europe (e.g. France, Germany and Switzerland), North America (United States and Canada), and Australia.